surya62815/Dice-Game-HTML-CSS-JS/README.md

     ├── dice5.png
     └── dice6.png

-🧠 How It Works
+🧠 How the Game Works

--->JavaScript generates random numbers between 1 and 6 -->Dice images are updated dynamically
+JavaScript generates two random numbers (1–6)

+Dice images change based on the numbers

--->Values are compared
+Numbers are compared

--->Winner or Draw message is shown on the screen
+Winner or draw message is displayed

-📖 Learning Outcomes:
+📖 Learning Outcomes

--->DOM manipulation
+DOM manipulation

--->Using random numbers in JavaScript
+Using random numbers in JavaScript

--->Updating HTML dynamically
+Updating HTML dynamically

--->Connecting HTML, CSS, and JS
+Connecting HTML, CSS, and JS